-Lily Kaelin been tumbling for 9 years.
-Since joining CirqueLouis she has expanded her repertoire to include contortion and acrobatics.
+Lily Kaelin been tumbling for 10 years.
+Since joining CirqueLouis in 2016, she has expanded her repertoire to include contortion and acrobatics.
 She is also experimenting with juggling, stilting, and diabolo.
-“Gravity’s Varieties” will be Lily’s fourth show with CirqueLouis.
-In her free time, she enjoys playing ukulele, attending football games, and spending time with her friends.
+In her free time, she enjoys skateboarding, practicing archery, and spending time with her friends.

 Lee is a Juggler and circus enthusiast who is one of CirqueLouis’ most consummate and active performers.
 He is a regular fixture at CirqueLouis’ city wide events and productions, playing a Vaudeville star in Bootleg “Untapped” (2015) and Puck in “A Midsummer Night’s Circus” (2016) and major roles in Pinocchio (2016), East of the Sun (2017), and Kaleidoscope (2017),"Happy Birthday!"
 (2018) and now "Gravity's Varieties" at Kentucky Center.
 In addition to performing, Lee is also the Outreach Director of CirqueLouis’ educational branch and Social Circus program.
 Beyond circus, Lee enjoys food, good conversation, kindness, and cheesy sci-fi.